-Following are the criteria on which the comparison shall take place through for MSBI vs Power BI:
+Following are the criteria on which the comparison shall take place for MSBI vs Power BI:

 SSRS or SQL Server Reporting Service is a BI Service for data analysis and generating reports on Server Based Data.
 It was developed in 2004 by Microsoft, along with its Data Analytics(SSAS/SQL Server Analysis Service) and Data Integrating(SSIS/SQL Server Integration Service) counterparts.

-It is a comprehensive extensible reporting platform and includes an integrated set of processing component and programmatic interfaces.
+It is a comprehensive extensible reporting platform and includes an integrated set of processing components and programmatic interfaces.
 It is used to design test and deploy the report.

-Power BI, which is also developed by Microsoft in the year 2017, is a data analysis tool, which can be used for reporting and data analysis from the wide range of data source.
+Power BI, which is also developed by Microsoft in the year 2017, is a data analysis tool, which can be used for reporting and data analysis from a wide range of data sources.
 Power BI desktop allows its users to create and publish reports on the fly, which the end-users can view using any browser.

 It is simple and user-friendly, which helps business analyst skills and empowers users to work easily on it.
-It is very useful for the analysis of complex and huge data-sets.
-It is widely used for modeling and structuring of unshaped data.
+It is very useful for the analysis of complex and huge data sets.
+It is widely used for modeling and structuring unshaped data.

 The biggest difference between these two systems is the way in which they are deployed.